 How are finishes of wrestling matches determined?

 The outcomes are predetermined, but the real flow of the match is typically committed up to the wrestlers’ discretion.
 Specific high spots performed will more often than not be worked out between the wrestlers ahead of time, but the significant moves leading up to big moments in the match remains primarily a matter of in-ring improvisation.

 While many fans suspected it, many of this wasn’t known until 1989.
-Vince McMahon, chairman and CEO of WWE, pulled back the curtain in 1989 when he admitted wrestling wasn’t a truly competitive sport to keep from paying taxes in certain states.
-So, winners and losers are determined before the competitors even hit the ring and punches are pulled and kicks aren’t necessarily as vicious as they’re portrayed.
+Vince McMahon, chairman, and CEO of WWE, pulled back the curtain in 1989 when he admitted wrestling wasn’t a genuinely competitive sport to keep from paying taxes in certain states.
+So, winners and losers are determined before the competitors even hit the ring, and punches are pulled, and kicks aren’t necessarily as vicious as they’re portrayed.
 But many of the moves are still high-impact and there’s a tremendous amount of athleticism that’s required to succeed in what’s now called “sports entertainment.”